 A few examples include: search result positions 1-3 on page 1, a featured snippet or a local listing.
 Less visible content wouldn't appear until page 2, 3 and beyond.

-To rank higher than the top search results, you must prove that your content is indeed better and worthy of indexing.
-To do that your content will need 3 “RAD” ingredients:
+To rank higher than the top search engine results, you must prove that your content is indeed better and worthy of indexing.
+To do that your high quality content needs 3 “RAD” ingredients:

 Show topical relevance between the search query and page content.
 Do this by placing relevant keywords in the page title and the written content.
 Other good places include headlines and the first paragraph of text.
-We’ll discuss more in the SEO Strategy section.
+We’ll discuss more in the Strategy Section.

 Google will boost your ranking if it considers your content authoritative for a specific topic.
-SEO authority is measured by its online popularity.
+Authority is measured by its online popularity.
 The more your content is shared, discussed and linked to, the more Google sees your content as a valuable resource.

 Beware the one-trick-pony website.
 Google is always evaluating your content and that of your competitors.
 Give users more than just text.
-Add video content, a podcast or a SlideShare.
+Add video, a podcast or a SlideShare.
 Integrate compelling visuals such as infographics, screenshots and animated how-to GIFs.

 Yes, text is important and Google translates text best, but, we always need to “Solve for the User” first.
 Give the user a reason to stay on your page and your “Dwell Time” will increase.
 This a great “RankBrain” signal Google will reward you for.

-When users discover your amazing and diverse content, they’ll find value and be compelled to link to you.
+When users discover your quality content, they’ll find value and be compelled to link to you.
 They might also share your blog posts, videos and podcasts on social media.
 There may be questions and discussion leading to further broadcast through resharing.
 Google will see your popularity rise.